Spooky DIY Halloween Chalkboard Tombstones

-Looking for a cute way to haunt your home this Halloween without breaking the bank?
-Then these DIY Halloween Chalkboard Tombstones I made from foam core board are just the thing!
+Make these DIY Halloween Chalkboard Tombstones I made from foam core board.
+Free downloadable tombstone design templates for each style.
 For more spooky posts see my Halloween Crafting page.

 UPDATE: THIS PROJECT ENDED UP BEING AN EPIC FAIL!
 Too much rain from hurricane Michael ended up ruining the foam core board.
-I suggest these be cut from wood or coroplast corrugated plastic sheets unless you are using them indoors.
+I suggest these be cut from thin plywood wood or coroplast corrugated plastic sheets unless you are using them indoors.
+See the supply list for new materials.

 This project has some steps to it, but if you are not into sawing wood like me this is a great way to go.
 If you want to make them out of wood I have some great templets to use for them too!
 Lets’ get started!